 - Grace Lindner, MSc candidate

-- Mills JD, van Vliet EA, Chen BJ, Janitz M., Anink JJ, Baayen JC, Idema S, Devore S, Friedman D, Diehl B, Thom M, Scott C, Thijs R, Aronica E, Devinsky O (2019) Coding and non-coding transcriptome of mesial temporal lobe epilepsy: Critical role of small non-coding RNAs.
-Neurobiol Dis 134:104612.
-Advance online publication.
+- Mills JD, van Vliet EA, Chen BJ, Janitz M, Anink JJ, Baayen JC, Idema S, Devore S, Friedman D, Diehl B, Thom M, Scott C, Thijs R, Aronica E, Devinsky O. Coding and non-coding transcriptome of mesial temporal lobe epilepsy: Critical role of small non-coding RNAs.
+Neurobiol Dis.
+2020 Feb;134:104612.

 - Chen, Byrne FL, Takenaka K, Modesitt SC, Olzomer EM, Mills JD, Farrell R, Hoehn KL, Janitz, M. (2017) Analysis of the circular RNA transcriptome in endometrial cancer.
 Oncotarget 9:5786–5796.